aws-samples/sub-minute-lambda-executor/README.md

 1. <a href="https://aws.amazon.com/step-functions/">AWS Step Functions</a> are used to invoke a Lambda function which controls the final Lambda execution.
 The AWS Step Function will restart itself once the Lambda completes.
 1. <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> is used to control the timing and final asynchronous execution of the worker Lambda which will perform the operation required for the external system.
 1. <a href="https://aws.amazon.com/dynamodb/">Amazon DynamoDB</a> is used to store control flags.
-The "running" determines if the flow you continue to run, and waitseconds is used to determine the period between worker Lambda invocations.
+The "running" field determines if the system should continue to run.
+The waitseconds field is used to determine the period between worker Lambda invocations.

 ### Requirements
 * <a href="https://docs.aws.amazon.com/cdk/latest/guide/cli.html">AWS CDK Toolkit</a> (Optional - Required if rebuilding via CDK)